s-a/sublime-text-refactor/README.md

 ***Extract Method:***
 Select the source code you want to extract into a new method and choose "Refactor / Extract methode" from context menu.
 This will extract the source code instantly to a new methode aka function.
 The plugin will manage undeclared variable usages and pass them within a single bundled JSON parameter to the new function.
-It als generates a sample function call at the bottom of the new methode.
+It also generates a sample function call at the bottom of the new methode.
 The plugin marks all variables occurring in the source code so you can rename them on the fly.